TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting

-While DILATE shows better performance than existing methods, there is a missing point in invariance point of view.
-Basically, DTW computes the Euclidean distance of two time-series after its temporal alignment in dynamic programming and the alignment relies on the distance function.
-Consequently, the dynamic alignment of the DTW can be properly achieved only when two time-series have the same range~\citep{Esling12, Bellman59dtw}.
-That means, it hardly achieves invariance on amplitude distortion without appropriate pre-processing. \citet{Gong17} also show that DTW poorly matches the prediction and target (i.e., ground-truth) time-series with amplitude shifting.
-Even when the target time-series is aligned with normalization, we cannot guarantee that the predicted and target time-series are properly aligned due to DTW's high sensitivity to noise.
-As a result, DILATE can generate poor alignment results that can cause wrong optimization of TDI, which produces instability during optimization steps and incorrect results.
-To design an effective shape-aware loss function, we have to understand measures and when the measures have transformation invariances.
-In the next section, we discuss how we interpret transformations in time-series forecasting point of view and which types of transformations should be considered in objective function design.
+While DILATE performs better than existing methods, it has a limitation from the perspective of invariance.
+DILATE highly depends on DTW, which allows for the dynamic alignment of the time-series for a predefined window.
+In such windows, DTW can align the signal regardless of its information (e.g., periodicity).
+As a result, the model creates misbehavior that can cheat DTW within the window, as shown in Fig.~\ref{fig:intro} middle.
+DTW's scale and noise sensitivity are also problematic.
+DTW computes the Euclidean distance of two time-series after its temporal alignment in dynamic programming, and the alignment relies on the distance function.
+Consequently, the dynamic alignment of DTW can be properly achieved only when the two time-series have the same range~\citep{Esling12, Bellman59dtw}.
+This means that it hardly achieves invariance to amplitude distortion without appropriate pre-processing. \citet{Gong17} also show that DTW poorly matches the prediction and target (i.e., ground truth) time-series with amplitude shifting.
+Even when the target time-series is aligned with normalization, the appropriate alignment of the prediction and target time-series cannot be guaranteed because of DTW's high sensitivity to noise.
+As a result, DILATE can generate poor alignment results, which can cause wrong TDI optimization, producing incorrect results and instability during the optimization steps.
+To design an effective shape-aware loss function, we must understand the measures and in which cases they have transformation invariances.
+In the next section, we interpret transformations from a time-series forecasting viewpoint and discuss the types of transformations that should be considered in objective function design.